-K.5 Ordinary hours of work - day workers - local variations
+K.5 Ordinary hours of work-day workers-local variations

-- K.5.1 This clause applies to employees employed in former classifications of Public Affairs Officers, Administrative Officers, and Professional/Executive Officers only. - (a) In addition to the provisions of sub-clause 17.2(b)(ii) of this award, commencing and finishing times may be varied within the limits of 6.00 a.m. and 6.00 p.m.
+- K.5.1 Clause K.5 applies to employees employed in former classifications of Public Affairs Officers, Administrative Officers, and Professional/Executive Officers only. - K.5.2 In addition to the provisions of clause 17.2(b)(ii) of this award, commencing and finishing times may be varied within the limits of 6.00 a.m. and 6.00 p.m.
 Monday to Friday, subject to a 10 hour span for individual employees and a 12 hour span for individual workplaces by agreement between the Executive Director and a majority of the employees affected.

-K.6 Shift work - public holiday duty - minimum payment
+K.6 Shift work-public holiday duty-minimum payment

-- K.6.1 This clause applies to employees employed in former classifications of Public Affairs Officers, Administrative Officers, and Professional/Executive Officers only. - (a) The minimum additional payment payable for ordinary duty performed on a public holiday for each separate attendance will be four hours.
+- K.6.1 Clause K.6 applies to employees employed in former classifications of Public Affairs Officers, Administrative Officers, and Professional/Executive Officers only. - K.6.2 The minimum additional payment payable for ordinary duty performed on a public holiday for each separate attendance will be four hours.

-K.7 Shift work - Calculation of penalty rates
+K.7 Shift work-Calculation of penalty rates